Individual 50 minutes: $140

 I work with individual clients ages 18 and older.
-I also work with couples on a case by case basis.
 I work with all sexualities, gender identities, religions, cultures, ethnicities, and so on.
 I am accepting of all people.
 I specialize in working with those who identify with the Highly Sensitive Person (HSP) personality trait.
 I offer EMDR for trauma or anxiety work.

 How do Telehealth sessions work?